More than 2,000,000,000 people around the world do not have access to medicine.

 HPIC provides kits for:

 - Primary Care – Portable packs of essential medicines and supplies that help medical mission teams create a functioning clinic anywhere.
-One kit provides up to 600 medical treatments.
+One kit is made up of one or two boxes and provides up to 600 medical treatments.

 - Specialized Care – Customized kits designed for Canadian surgeons and specialists who go on medical mission trips to meet specific health needs in medically underserved communities.